ben-marlin/ClassyDice/classydice/src/main/README.md

 }
 ```

 Now, whenever you want to randomize `d`, you just issue `d.roll()`.
-Insert a line in `main` where you do this, then print it again.
+Insert a line in `Main` where you do this, then a line to print it again.
 It should have randomized it and gotten a new value.

 ## Overloading the Constructor